gavinlyonsrepo/Display_Lib_RPI/extra/doc/st7735/README.md

 *USER OPTION 3 PCB Version, SPI SPEED , SPI_CE_PIN*

-TFTInitPCBType function is overloaded(2 off one for HW SPI the other for SW SPI).
+TFTInitPCBType function is overloaded(2 off, one for HW SPI the other for SW SPI).

 Param1 PCB_TYPE

 In the main.cpp in USER OPTION 3 PCB_TYPE select your display type.
 By passing an enum type to function  TFTInitPCBType.
 Default is "TFT_ST7735R_Red".
 There are 4 types of the ST7735 TFT display supported.
-If your display works but RGB colors are inverted you may have chosen wrong display type.
+If your display works but RGB colors are wrong you may have chosen wrong display type.

 | Number | Description | Enum label| Tested |
 | ---- | ---- | --- | ---|